ltonetwork/http-message-signatures/docs/api-reference.md

 `ResponseLike` is an interface with the following properties:

-- `status`: number - The HTTP status code of the response.
+- `status: number` - The HTTP status code of the response.
-- `headers`: Headers - The response headers.
+- `headers: Headers` - The response headers.

 Express response objects and the Response class of the Fetch API are examples of objects that implement the `ResponseLike` interface.